 - Microwave for 60-90 seconds or until hot.
 Whisk again and serve immediately with desired garnishes.

 - If desired, omit ginger for more traditional hot cocoa.
-Or add cinnamon and a few drops of vanilla extract.
+Or add cinnamon and a few drops of vanilla extract to make Mexican hot chocolate.